 Ah, do you really believe

-Oblivion has final say in what to be forgotten?
+Oblivion has the final say in what is to be forgotten?

-For it is oftenly an image from the ashes rise
+For it is oftenly an image from the ashes rising

 And stand in flesh, in full reality